-- On average, around 205 million emails are sent every day and around 74 trillion emails per year.
+- On average, people send around 205 million emails every day and 74 trillion emails per year.

 - For the “3 Monster” of social media (Facebook, Instagram, and Twitter), the engagement rate isn’t even 0.6%.
-In comparison to that email’s average open rate is of 22.86% and even its click-through rate is 3.71%.
-Emails reach to most of the people for who they’re intended for, so email marketing remains an indispensable part of your marketing strategy.
+In comparison to that email’s average open rate is 22.86% and even its click-through rate is 3.71%.
+Emails reach most of the people for who they’re intended, so email marketing remains an indispensable part of your marketing strategy.

-- Consumers prefer email for being in touch with the brands they’re connected with, according to Adestra.
-According to MarketingSherpa, about 60% of patrons subscribe to a brand’s list to get promotional emails and deals compared to only 20% that follow brands on social media.
+- Certainly, consumers prefer email for being in touch with the brands they’re connected with, according to Adestra.
+According to MarketingSherpa, about 60% of patrons subscribe to a brand’s list to get promotional emails and deals.
+While only 20% follow brands on social media.

 - Marketers also prefer emails.
 91% of B2B marketers in a Content promotion institution study rated email as “significant” or “extremely important” to their content marketing distribution efforts.

-- 53.49% of emails sent are classified as spam as of latest numbers available on Statista. it’s easy to see how consumers could easily be put off by getting the wrong emails.
+- 53.49% of emails sent are classified as spam as of the latest numbers available on Statista.
+Hence, it’s easy to see how consumers could easily be put off by getting the wrong emails.

-- Consumers have the power to get rid of irrelevant emails.
-Single way to make sure that your email isn’t on the chopping block is to include smart personalization that goes beyond just using subscribers’ first names.
+Consumers have the power to get rid of irrelevant emails.
+A single way to make sure that your email isn’t on the chopping block is to include smart personalization that goes beyond just using subscribers’ first names.

-What will Email Marketing look like in coming years?
+What will Email Marketing look like in the coming years?

-“Looking forward to the coming years, what do you think is the most important change to email marketing will be?”
+“Looking forward to the coming years, what do you think is the most important change in email marketing will be?”